• Facebook

 • IsRemoved

 For example, if the entry is updated in the method and you wish to save the updated value in the cache, you can initialize entry.Value with the new value.
-Else, if you only wish to get the result and not update it, you should not tamper with the IMutableEntry flags.
+Otherwise, if you only wish to get the result and not update it, you should not tamper with the IMutableEntry flags.

 In case an entry is locked by an application and you wish to run the Entry Processor over it, you can use the IgnoreLock method to ignore the lock and access the entry to execute your method.